sean-clayton/two-swords/chapters/gresha.typ

 shared between them all.

 #note[
-  *Note:* I can't stop you from tweaking these, but just be wary that if you do, it will diminish the utility of this book.
+  *Note:* I can't stop you from tweaking these, but just be aware that if you do, it will diminish the utility of this book.
 ]